JCR-UK

 Rabbi Shmuel Gerstenfeld

-Rabbi Gerstenfeld (m.
+Rabbi Shmuel (or Samuel) Gerstenfeld (m.
 Braina) was born in Rava-Russkaya in Galicia (today in western Ukraine).
 He studied in the yeshiva at Klausenberg (today Cluj-Napoca, Romania) where he received semicha.
-He is said to have spent 12 years as minister in England (in fact Britain).
+He is said to have spent 12 years as minister in England (in fact, Britain).
 A Rev. S. Garstenfeld served as chazan to the Barrow-in-Furness Hebrew Congregation (then in Lancashire) (c.1903-c.1904) and as chazan, shochet and teacher to the Abertillery Hebrew Congregation, south Wales (from 1904).
-Rev. Samuel Gerstenfeld was at neighbouring New Tredegar from at least 1906.
-The Jewish Chronicle published a number of letters from Rev. Gerstenfeld from New Tredegar on scholarly rabbinic points which sometimes provoked trenchant responses from other scholars.
-By about 1912 he was resident in Croydon, south London, possibly serving the Croydon Hebrew Congregation.
+Rev. Samuel Gerstenfeld was at the neighbouring New Tredegar Hebrew Congregation from at least 1905 until 1913.
+The JC published a number of letters from Rev. Gerstenfeld from New Tredegar on scholarly rabbinic points which sometimes provoked trenchant responses from other scholars.
+By about 1913 he was resident in Croydon, south London, possibly serving the Croydon Hebrew Congregation.
 Emigrating to the United States in 1916, as Rabbi Gerstenfeld he served at Beit Haknesset Shomer Shabbat- Nusach Ashkenaz in Brooklyn, New York City.
 In 1917, he was appointed a senior teacher at Rabbi Isaac Elchanan Theological Seminary, where he taught for more than 40 years.
 According to an online biography published by Yeshiva University, Rabbi Gerstenfeld wrote in the English language "with ease and style," and published articles in various specialist Torah journals as well as for the broader community.
 He is buried in Jerusalem.
 His son, British-born Norman Gerstenfeld, was a Reform rabbi in Washington, D.C.
-(Biography previously online; Jewish Chronicle reports.)
+(Biography previously online; JC reports.)

 Rabbi Avraham Yitzchok Getter